sutch/image-builder/README.md

   2. store and control the configuration files in a repository
   3. start the image-builder machine
   4. clone the configuration files from the repository
-  5. run a script to build the machine image defined by the configuration files
+  5. run a command to build the machine image defined by the configuration files

-Image-builder contains the image builder machine image configuration files.
+Image-builder contains the image-builder machine image configuration files.

 Image-builder can build the image-builder machine image.